Bwindi Impenetrable Forest: Wildlife

 The forest is one of the most biologically diverse areas on Earth.
 Half of the world's population of the endangered mountain gorillas live within its borders.
 The forest has been recognized by the United Nations Educational, Scientific and Cultural Organization as a World Heritage Site for its biological significance.

 At present the forest is believed to contain 120 mammal species, 348 bird species, 220 butterfly species and 27 frog species.
 Included among the mammals are forest elephants and yellow-backed duikers.
 While mountain gorillas are the most notable of the forest's primates, other residents include chimpanzees, blue monkeys, l’Hoest’s monkeys, red-tailed monkeys, vervet monkeys and black-and-white colobus monkeys.
 The forest's birds include great blue turacos, black-billed turacos, black bee-eaters, African green broadbills, handsome francolins, African black ducks and Cassin’s grey flycatchers, white-tailed blue flycatcher, brown-necked parrot, and white-bellied robin chat.

 Recent confirmations by the Uganda Wildlife Authority have verified the presence of chimpanzees within Bwindi Impenetrable Forest.
 Although Bwindi is globally renowned for its mountain gorilla population, this discovery highlights the park's broader primate diversity.
 The forest’s dense biodiversity and remote terrain had long made it difficult to confirm the chimpanzee presence, but ongoing monitoring and conservation efforts have now established their existence within the park.
-This adds to Bwindi’s status as one of the few forests in Africa known to host both mountain gorillas and chimpanzees in the same ecosystem.
+This adds to Bwindi Impenetrable National Park’s status as one of the few forests in Africa known to host both mountain gorillas and chimpanzees in the same ecosystem.

 Updates can be found at the Uganda Wildlife Authority's website.